andrewgreen76/flygreen/README.md

-# Experimental edutainment repository "flygreen"
+# Experimental edutainment/tutorial repository "Fly Green"

 The purpose of this repo is to help individuals, with or without a technical background, to